SimpleITK/SimpleITK/docs/source/IO.rst

 If that line is omitted, SimpleITK would determine which IO to use automatically, based on the file name's suffix and/or the file's header.

-An more compact example using SimpleITK's procedural interface:
+A more compact example using SimpleITK's procedural interface:

 .. code-block :: python

         import SimpleITK as sitk

-        image = sitk.ReadImage(inputImagefileName)
+        image = sitk.ReadImage(inputImagefileName, sitk.sitkUnknown, "BMPImageIO")
         sitk.WriteImage(image, outputImagefileName)

-The procedural interface does not allow for a user specified IO when reading a file.

 .. _transformation-io: